dairycultist/unnamed-conlang/README.md

 Cadoro ir parasa en doron. _The dog is running in the grass._

-Neter kipa en cribar. _The man is writing a word._
+Neter kipa gar cribar. _The man wrote a word._

 ## Lexicon